nus-cs2113-AY2122S1/ip/docs/README.md

 ## Getting Started
 - Download the [JAR file]().
 - This open a terminal and ensure that you switch your jdk to java 11 first.
-- The "text-art" [folder](https://github.com/YEOWEIHNGWHYELAB/ip/tree/master/text-art) that contains all the text-art needs to be included in the JAR directory.
+- The "text-art" [folder]() that contains all the text-art needs to be included in the JAR directory.
+It can also be manually downloaded from [text-art](https://github.com/YEOWEIHNGWHYELAB/ip/tree/master/text-art).
 - data/duke.txt will be created in the JAR directory if it does not exist and the duke.txt must be kept empty (unless it is of the correct format - generated from this app).